HeloisaBal/Mid-Bootcamp-Project-Helsinki/README.md

 ### Conclusions drawn
 - In Helsinki, the city bikes are mostly used for commuting purposes.
 - The most popular biking hours are during the evening.
-- The biking speed is considerably lower during weekends than during the weekdays.
+- The biking speed is considerably lower during weekends compared to weekdays.
 - The bikes are not used for long trips, but for short ones.